githubsttar/CV/README.md

-Ijeoma Nelson

-A sentence about who and what you are.
+Pleasure to meet you...

+Who I Am

+A happy go-lucky creative spirit who is amazingly curious.
+In January 2012, just a couple of days past New Year's Day, I packed up my bag and headed to Silicon Valley for an 'entrepreneurial holiday.'
+Whilst there, I entered a Startup Weekend competition and won first prize for my business idea!

 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills